 What you eat before and after a workout affects your body and how you feel.
 Eating a poor diet may leave you feeling sluggish, uncomfortable, or tired during exercise.
-“To achieve your fitness goals, eat foods that will give your body the fuel it needs to perform, endure, and recover,” says Thomas Campbell, MD, physician at CHI St. Joseph Health Primary Care University Drive.
+“To achieve your fitness goals, eat foods that will give your body the fuel it needs to perform, endure, and recover,” says Thomas Campbell, MD, physician at St. Joseph Health Primary Care University Drive.
 Here’s what you should be eating to feel energized during and after your workouts.

 What to Eat Before You Workout